-Fort Worth scored 99 points out of 100 — the third highest among Texas cities — on the Human Rights Campaign’s Municipal Equality Index, which measures cities’ inclusion of lesbian, gay, bisexual and transgender residents.
+Fort Worth scored a perfect 100 on the Human Rights Campaign’s Municipal Equality Index, which measures cities’ inclusion of lesbian, gay, bisexual and transgender residents.

-The 2015 Municipal Equality Index (MEI) is a rating system of LGBT inclusion in municipal law.
+The 2019 Municipal Equality Index is a rating system of LGBTQ inclusion in municipal law.
 To earn perfect scores, cities must embrace inclusive laws and policies that often go beyond explicit protections offered by their state or the federal government, the report stated.

 - Non-discrimination laws, 30 out of 30 points.

-- The municipality’s employment practices, 18 out of 24 points plus two bonus points.
+- The municipality’s employment practices, 20 out of 28 points.

-- Municipal services, 10 out of 16 plus seven bonus points.
+- Municipal services, 12 out of 12 plus six bonus points.

 - Law enforcement, 22 out of 22 points.

-- Relationship with the LGBT community, six out of eight points plus four bonus points.
+- Leadership on LGBTQ equality, seven out of eight points plus three bonus points.

 Here’s how other Texas cities stacked up on the scorecard:

 - San Antonio, 100 points.